Gastove/doctopus/README.md

 This'll get almost everything you need downloaded.

+### External Dependencies and Services

+#### PostgreSQL
-You will also need an instance of [Postgres](http://www.postgresql.org/) 9.3 or higher running somewhere with a fresh database to use.
+You will need an instance of [Postgres](http://www.postgresql.org/) 9.3 or higher running somewhere with a fresh database to use.
+Get that spun up, log in, and get a little `CREATE DATABASE doctopus;` going.
+If you want to run the test suite, `CREATE DATABASE doctopus_test` is your friend.
+Note: these things are both configurable, if you really wanna (see below).

-Now you have a choice:
+## Project Configuration

 ### Local Configs